kfiles/katacoda-scenarios/kubernetes-for-developers/step1.md

+## Enable Autocompletion

+`source bash_completion`{{execute T1}}

 ## Deployments and Pods

 Application containers are configured as a Deployment in Kubernetes.
 The Deployment takes care of managing replication (high-availability through scheduling pods on multiple nodes), executing healthchecks on the container, and restarting pods which die.

+kubectl is the single command you need to check cluster status, deploy new services, and view logs.
+Let’s start looking around.

+`kubectl get namespaces`{{execute T1}}

+In Kubernetes, namespaces provide separate environments within a cluster.
+As you can see, we have setup an environment for both dev and test.
+Feature branches will be built to dev.
+Pull requests will be deployed to the integration environment in the test namespace.

 To see the current deployments, execute the following command: